-A report outlining some proposed ideas on how to bridge the gap between calibrated PET perfusion measurements in a test object and PET perfusion measurements in patients for disease classification has been delivered, with a focus on understanding the effect of volume of interest selection within the patient images on the output measurement of perfusion.
-Different to what was done in in the work described above, where phantom data was made publicly available on Zenodo, in this case no data will be made publicly available due to confidentiality reasons.
-For this work, the deidentified clinical data has been accessed and analysed on a Sensitive Data Desktop within the country where the data originated.

-The objectives of developing a semi-automatic classifier with associated clinical guidelines was not successfully achieved.
+Unfortunately, the objectives of developing a semi-automatic classifier (Objective 3) with associated clinical guidelines (Objective 4) was not successfully achieved.
 This was due to the fact that some technical difficulties with the analysis of patient data arose mainly due to Brexit related complications.
-The difficulties resulted in delays accessing the volume of data necessary to develop and validate the semi-automatic classifier, and these delays could not be resolved within the project timeframe.
-Thus instead, the work carried out used an existing (smaller scale clinical fully anonymised dataset) and the lessons from the measurement of perfusion within a phantom were transferred to this clinical data.
+The difficulties resulted in NPL having delays accessing the volume of data (hosted at UTU) necessary to develop and validate the semi-automatic classifier, and these delays could not be resolved within the project timeframe.
+Thus instead, the work was carried out by NPL used an existing (smaller scale clinical fully anonymised dataset) and the lessons from the measurement of perfusion within a phantom were transferred to this clinical data.
+A report outlining some proposed ideas on how to bridge the gap between calibrated PET perfusion measurements in a test object and PET perfusion measurements in patients for disease classification has been delivered by NPL and reviewed by UTU, with a focus on understanding the effect of volume of interest selection within the patient images on the output measurement of perfusion.
+Different to what was done in in the work for Objectives 1 and 2, where phantom data was made publicly available on Zenodo, in this case no data will be made publicly available due to confidentiality reasons.
+For this work, the deidentified clinical data from UTU has been accessed and analysed by NPL on a Sensitive Data Desktop within Finland.

 This has meant the work from these objectives has no longer been targeted at Clinicians, but instead at technicians.
-However, in discussion with the primary supporter it was agreed that the phantom study, combined with small scale testing on the limited available patient datasets, would be sufficient to provide useful and valuable conclusions and create best practice guidance for technicians, enabling them to use protocol and practices identified by the phantom study work to calibrate their PET scanners and imaging procedures, which in the long run will improve clinical work.
+However, in discussion with the primary supporter at TPC it was agreed that the phantom study, combined with small scale testing on the limited available patient datasets, would be sufficient to provide useful and valuable conclusions and create best practice guidance for technicians, enabling them to use protocol and practices identified by the phantom study work to calibrate their PET scanners and imaging procedures, which in the long run will improve clinical work.

-Furthermore, in relation to objectives 1, 3 and 4, an analysis of the online survey that was collaboratively created between partners and circulated to relevant stakeholders and Carimas end-users was performed, informing the community requirements for the evaluation of measurement uncertainties in the cardiac PET perfusion pipeline.
+Furthermore, in relation to objectives 1, 3 and 4, an analysis of the online survey that was collaboratively created between NPL and UTU, and reviewed by TPC, and circulated to relevant stakeholders and Carimas end-users was performed, informing the community requirements for the evaluation of measurement uncertainties in the cardiac PET perfusion pipeline.
 In-depth stakeholder interviews were held with selected users to further refine these requirements.
 These, together with those assessed from the primary supporter formed the user requirements for the software and tools that were developed throughout the project.

-Impact
+5 Impact